unsw-cse-comp3900-9900-23T2/capstone-project-9900f17aletsquit/readme.txt

 The project was run and tested on a Lubuntu 20.4.1 LTS virtual machine as Project requirements.
 The following are all the commands required to run the project.
-You need to run the first eight steps of commands when you use them for the first time.
+You need to run the first ten steps of commands when you use them for the first time.
-If you want to use them later, you only need to start from the ninth step.
+If you want to use them later, you only need to start from the ninth step and ignore the tenth step.
 1.Update apt
 	(1)sudo apt-get update
 2.Install curl